Frequently Asked

 How will I know if I meet the CCPU Health Care Fund eligibility by being a part of the child care subsidy program?

-Eligibility will be verified following an enrollee’s completion of the CCPU Health Care Fund enrollment application.
+Eligibility will be verified following a Provider’s completion of the CCPU Health Care Fund enrollment application.
 Please check www.ccpuhealth.org for the latest information and updates.

 What if there are multiple providers on one license?
 For example, if I have three people under my license – my daughter, my assistant, and myself.
 Who is eligible?